Unpacking the Differences between AWS Redshift and AWS Athena

 In contrast, common Athena use cases include:

-AWS Redshift and AWS Athena are powerful tools that lend themselves to similar, but distinct, use cases.
-Knowing which type of service to use – or, alternatively, choosing a different solution (like ChaosSearch, which lets you search S3 data more flexibly than Athena because it does not limit you to SQL queries) – is a key step in optimizing your approach to data analytics.
+AWS Redshift and AWS Athena are versatile and feature-rich analytics services that lend themselves to similar, but distinct, use cases.
+Knowing which one to use is a key step in optimizing your approach to data analytics.

 Frequently asked questions